 From there Essex moved on to Kilkenny, much to the delight of the Earl of Ormond I’m sure, where he also met with Thomas Norris, the President of Munster.
 Combining their forces, they moved west, capturing the castle at Derrylane with hardly any fighting before targeting Cahir Castle, a much more difficult prospect.

-Cahir, not far from Clonmel in modern-day Tipperary was a castle of some strength, but the family that held it, an offshoot of the Butlers, was divided between those who supported the rebels and those who remained loyal to the crown.
-The rebels, a 100 or so, held the castle, and Essex was obliged to spend several days building siege works and blasting a breach in its walls.
-Attempts were made by Munster rebels to relieve the castle, they came to nought and Essex was able to storm the resulting breach and take the fortress, though much of the garrison was able to escape.
+Cahir, not far from Clonmel in modern-day Tipperary, was a castle of some strength, but the family that held it, an offshoot of the Butlers, was divided between those who supported the rebels and those who remained loyal to the crown.
+The rebels, several hundred or so, held the castle, and Essex was obliged to spend a few days building siege works and blasting a breach in its walls when calls for its surrender were ignored.
+Attempts were made by Munster rebels to relieve the castle, but they mostly came to nought and Essex was able to storm the resulting breach and take the fortress, though much of the garrison was able to escape the night before.
 For Essex this was a substantial victory, in taking such a fortified position so quickly, but others, including Elizabeth, demeaned the achievement by pointing out the low number, and quality, of the defenders.

 Still, with Cahir captured and the Suir valley region no longer a danger to his supply lines, Essex was able to continue his march into Munster.
 He first went to Limerick City, there to combine his forces with new troops from Ormond, Thomond and Connacht.
 By now his army had spent several weeks marching in the field, and both it and the baggage train were running low on supplies and ammunition.